Edit Blog Post

 Very German vibe in Monteverde including the chalet style hostel

-black forest.
+an old Austrian ski lodge tucked in a black forest.
 The winds howl upwards ferociously through the village.
-It is so weird to be freezing in Costa Rica
+It is so weird to be freezing cold in Costa Rica

 Gangster Beach Monkey